 Jim started his post-graduation involvement with TCS in 1974 when he became an officer of the TCS Fund Inc., the School’s American fundraising arm, which he later led for a decade.
 Jim became head of the investment committee of the TCS Board of Governors in 1991.
 In 2000 Jim was elected vice-chair of the TCS board.
 Jim was an initial member of the TCS board’s governance committee until 2015.
 Today, Jim sits on both the governance and investment committees of the TCS Foundation.

-In his spare time, Jim served as Commodore of the Cruising Club of America from 2016 to 2018, races bi-annually to Bermuda aboard his new 38-foot sailboat, plays every game he can think of, and joins his wife Suzie for terrific trips around the world, the latter clearly on hold until the COVID-19 pandemic is solved!
+In his spare time, Jim served as Commodore of the Cruising Club of America from 2016 to 2018, races bi-annually to Bermuda aboard his new 38-foot sailboat, plays every game he can think of, and joins his wife Suzie for terrific trips around the world.
+He also enjoys helping True Hockey, a business he helped form, and on whose board of directors he currently serves.

 - John Hogarth ’78 P’08, Trustee